 Trading Card Games

 - Creatures in Magic: The Gathering have crept up in power over the years along almost every possible metric.
-Force Of Nature was the original strongest creature in the game, a 8/8 (for 6 mana) that you need to keep paying mana in order to keep alive and lacks any useful powers.
-Nowadays Terra Stomper, the same card with a more flexible casting cost, the drawback removed, and a small perk (can't be countered) added, is still considered too weak to be playable in competition.
+Force Of Nature was originally the biggest creature in the game, a 8/8 (for 6 mana) that you need to keep paying mana in order to keep alive.
+Nowadays, Terra Stomper—a strictly better version with a more flexible casting cost, the upkeep drawback removed, and a small perk (can't be countered) added—is still considered too weak to be playable in competition.

 - On the other hand, several mechanics have experienced power seep as the developers decided they were too effective or too cheap.
 Compare Counterspell to Cancel, or Lightning Bolt to Shock.

 - Indeed, the pattern can most easily been seen as creatures growing in strength, with spells weakening.
 The infamous Power Nine were early cards considered the most powerful effects in the game (despite all but one of them being fairly boring in effect).
 Six of them are mana sources, but the other three are all spells.
 There are no creatures in the Power Nine.
 While there are many powerful spells and effects from the early sets that were over-powered then, and would still be over-powered now, there are almost no creatures in the same category.

 - Blue's card-draw powers get nerfed periodically and still manage to be metagame-defining.